 If your child hates writing, most learning worksheets just aren’t going to cut it.
 Instead, look for more interesting and innovative materials online.
-For example, Homeschool has a very helpful list of resources that you can use with your child, and BJU Press has lots of exciting writing and English based materials your child will love to try.
+For example, Homeschool has a very helpful list of resources that you can use with your child.
 Perhaps a colourful book of writing prompts will ignite your child’s imagination.

 Use coping strategies

 If your child must write, then help them find coping strategies so they can get through it.
 For example, it may be best for them if they can run around the backyard for a few minutes before they sit down to write, or have music on in the background.
 Let them find their own strategies, and give them control over the situation.